Escapel, 1.5 mg tablets

 Very common: bleeding not associated with menstruation.

-Often: menstrual delays of more than 7 days, irregular menstrual bleeding, breast engorgement.
+Common: delay of menstruation by more than 7 days, irregular menstrual bleeding, engorgement of the mammary glands.

 Very common: increased fatigue.

-The nature of menstrual bleeding may change slightly, but in most women the next menstruation begins within 5 days of the expected due date.
+The nature of menstrual bleeding may vary slightly, but for most women, the next menstruation begins within 5 days of the expected due date.

-If your next period is more than 5 days late, pregnancy should be ruled out.
+If the onset of the next menstruation is delayed by more than 5 days, pregnancy should be excluded.

-The following adverse events have been observed in clinical practice during the post-registration period:
+The following adverse events were observed in clinical practice during the post-registration period:

 Gastrointestinal disorders